sbinet/fubsy/doc/guide/intro.rst

 dependency engine is incapable of handling weird languages like Java where target filenames are not easily predicted from source filenames.

-Fubsy learns from the lessons of the past, finally delivering the build tool you've wanted all along.
+Fubsy finally promises to be the build tool you've wanted all along.
 Like Make, Fubsy has a simple custom language designed specifically for writing build scripts, which makes most build scripts quite concise.
 Unlike Make, Fubsy uses a familiar syntax, has local variables, and distinguishes strings from lists.
 Like Ant, Fubsy has a small core with most interesting stuff happening in plugins.
 Unlike Ant, plugins are trivial to implement: you can write small "inline" plugins right in your build script for simple cases, and you can extend Fubsy in any high-level language that it supports: e.g. Python, Lua, Ruby, JavaScript, ... as long as someone has implemented a Fubsy "meta-plugin" for a given language, you can implement plugins in that language.
 Finally, like SCons, Fubsy puts the graph of dependencies in the foreground.
 But unlike SCons, Fubsy has minimal runtime overhead, and allows you to modify the graph of dependencies even while the build is running.

 ..
 [1] Terminology note: most Java programmers understand "dependency"
        in the sense of "my application depends on